logiqai/docs/deploying-logiq/deploying-logiq-eks-on-aws-using-cloudformation.md

 **Step 5 (Optional):** To enable https using self-signed certificates, please add additional options to helm and provide the domain name for the ingress controller.
 In the example below, replace **"logiq.my-domain.com"** with the https domain where this cluster will be available.

 {% hint style="info" %}
-NOTE: Your DNS will need to be programmed separately to map the domain to the service endpoint for logiq.
+NOTE: Your DNS will need to be programmed separately to map the domain to the service endpoint for Apica Ascent.
 Please see Step 7 below on how to obtain the service endpoint.
 {% endhint %}

 ```bash